User-Shabab/2024-GCSE-Revision/All/English/English Literature Paper 2.md

 #### Quotes
 ```
-"spools of suffering set out in ordered rows"
+"spools of suffering set out in ordered rows" - sibilance and metaphor

-"tears between the bath and pre-lunch beers"
+"tears between the bath and pre-lunch beers" - internal rhyme

-"A hundred agonies in black-and-white"
+"A hundred agonies in black-and-white" - colour imagery
 ```

 ### Remains - SIMON ARMITAGE

 #### Quotes
 ```
-"one of them legs it up the road"
+"one of them legs it up the road" - colloquial language

-"evrey round as it rips through his life"
+"evrey round as it rips through his life" - alliteration 'r' sound

-"his bloody life in my bloody hands"
+"his bloody life in my bloody hands" - metaphor
 ```

 ### The Charge of the Light Brigade - ALFRED TENNYSON

 #### Quotes
 ```
+"Into the jaws of Death, into the mouth of Hell" - metaphor

+"Cannon to the right of them...behind them"  - Repitition Rhythm

+"Reel'd from the sabre-stroke, Shatter'd and sunder'd" - Sibilance
 ```

 ### Bayonet Charge - TED HUGHES

 #### Quotes
 ```
+"Bullets smacking the belly out of the air...smashed arm" - Metaphor and simile

+"In what cold clockwork of the stars and the nations...second" - Rhetorical q. and metaphor

+"Then the shot-slashed furrows...eyes standing out" - Sibilance, imagery, enjambment
 ```

 ### Exposure - WILFRED OWEN

 #### Quotes
 ```
+"Our brains ache, in the merciless iced east winds that knive us" - Personification

+"Sudden successive flights of bullets streak...black with snow" - Sibilance

+"The burying-party, picks and shovels...pause over half-known faces" - Effective language
 ```

 ### Poppies - JANE WEIR

 #### Quotes
 ```
+"I wanted to graze my nose...play at being Eskimos" - Past tense of 'wanted'

+"After you'd gone I went into your bedroom...song bird from its cage" - Metaphor//Symbolism

+"I traced the inscriptions on the war memorial, leaned...like a wishbone" - Simile
 ```

 ### Kamikaze - BEATRICE GARLAND

 #### Quotes
 ```
+"green-blue translucent" & "pearl-grey" - Sensory imagery and semantic field of color

+"Her father embarked at sunrise" - 'embarked' has double meaning

+"till gradually we too learned...he had never returned" - enjambment
 ```

 ### Storm on the Island - SEAMUS HEANEY